The Beurling and Malliavin Theorem in Several Dimensions: Introduction

 Theorem~\ref{hanshlagonedim} in comparison to Theorem~\ref{thmBM} gives a quantitative lower bound on the constructed bandlimited function.
-According to~\cite{bor}, in the literature there is no available version of Theorem~\ref{thmBM} having this property.
+According to\footnote{A. Borichev, personal communication}, there is no version of Theorem~\ref{thmBM} in the literature that has this property.
 Moreover, Theorem~\ref{hanshlagonedim} implies an explicit essential spectral gap for convex co-compact hyperbolic surfaces in the case when the Hausdorff dimension of their limit set is close to $1$, see e.g. paper~\cite{jinzhang}.

 A natural question that can be posed is to find multidimensional versions of the Beurling and Malliavin Theorems.
-Indeed, according to~\cite{poltor}, L. H\"ormander was trying to find in the late $1960$s multidimensional analogues of the BM Theorems, without substantial progress, however.
+Indeed, according to\footnote{A. Poltoratski, personal communication}, L. H\"ormander was trying to find in the late $1960$s multidimensional analogues of the BM Theorems, without substantial progress, however.
 This is also mentioned in the paper~\cite{hor}\footnote{Indeed, let us cite H\"ormander in~\cite{hor}: ``Theorem 1.1 is also a consequence of theorems of Beurling and Malliavin when $n=1$.
-However, no analogue of \textit{these} is known when $n>1$, \ldots \,.''
-Here, H\"ormander clearly indicates \textit{both} theorems in the $1962$ paper by Beurling and Malliavin.}.
+However, no analogue of these is known when $n>1$, \ldots \,.''
+Here, H\"ormander clearly indicates both theorems in the $1962$ paper by Beurling and Malliavin.}.
 We were able to prove the following result which is, in our opinion, the multidimensional analogue of the First BM Theorem.
-This result is the main one in the present paper.
+This result can be regarded as the main one in the present paper.

-\begin{theorem} Let $\omega: \mathbb R^d\rightarrow(0,1]$ be a radial function such that \begin{itemize} \item[---] $\log(1/\omega) \in L^1 (\mathbb R^d, (1+|x|^2)^{-(d+1)/2)}dx)$, \item[---] $\log(1/\omega)$ is a Lipschitz function. \end{itemize} Then, for each $\sigma > 0$ there exists a function $f \in L^2 (\mathbb R^d),$ not identically zero, such that $\mathrm{supp}(\widehat f) \subset B(0,\sigma)$ and $|f| \leqslant \omega$ on $\mathbb R^d.$ \end{theorem}
+\begin{theorem} Let $\omega: \mathbb R^d\rightarrow(0,1]$ be a radial function such that \begin{itemize} \item[---] $\log(1/\omega) \in L^1 (\mathbb R^d, (1+|x|^2)^{-(d+1)/2}dx)$, \item[---] $\log(1/\omega)$ is a Lipschitz function. \end{itemize} Then, for each $\sigma > 0$ there exists a function $f \in L^2 (\mathbb R^d),$ not identically zero, such that $\mathrm{supp}(\widehat f) \subset B(0,\sigma)$ and $|f| \leqslant \omega$ on $\mathbb R^d.$ \end{theorem}

 \begin{rem} Throughout the present paper, the usual Euclidean norm in $\mathbb R^d$ is denoted by $|\cdot|$. \end{rem}

 Note that Theorem~\ref{bermalrad} is indeed a generalization of the First BM Theorem to several dimensions.